Earthquake Shut-Off Valves in Los Angeles, CA

 Need to have an earthquake shut off valve installed?
 Call (323) 319-4102 or use our online form today to schedule a service.

-How Shut Off Valves Work
+How Earthquake Shut-Off Valves Work

 An earthquake shut off valve, also known as a seismic valve, is an automatic safety feature that turns off gas flow to a home or commercial property during an earthquake.
 The valve is installed on the gas meter of your property and turns off the gas when it registers an earthquake above 5.4 to prevent explosions and fires that result from broken gas lines during earthquakes.